thisdot/starter.dev/starters/angular-ngrx-scss/README.md

 - `.spec.ts` files are optional files that contain automated tests for the component.
 These tests are written to work with Karma and Jasmine.
 - `.stories.ts` files are optional files containing stories for the component.
 These files help us visualize the different states the component can have in Storybook.

 The `state` directory is where all of our NgRx logic lives.
-You'll find a folder for `count` and `greeting`, which relates to the `button-example` and `fetch-example` components respectively.
+You'll find a folder for `count` and `greeting`, which relates to the `counter-example` and `fetch-example` components respectively.
 Each folder contains a file for:

 - actions
 - reducers